pierrediedhiou/cybersecurity-journey/glossary.md

 build a web application (ex: PHP + Laravel + MySQL + Apache).
 Identifying the framework stack during recon helps find known vulnerabilities
+- **Forensics** — The application of methods and procedures to investigate and solve crimes
+- **FTK Imager** — A widely used tool for creating disk images of Windows systems with a user-friendly graphical interface.
+Can be used for both acquisition and analysis
 ## G
 - **GPO** — Group Policy Objects, collection of settings applied to Organizational Units in Active Directory